bwhitman/led-matrix-processing/README.md

 This will emit the current frame to the Pi, which will show it on the LED matrix.
 You can run this from your computer on the same Wi-Fi.
 I can easily get up to 60FPS on a 192x192 panel.

-## Run Processing directly on the Pi

-If you want even more performance, or want to run animations without needing a computer running, the Pi can run Processing natively.
-Processing is installed on the Pi.
-You can connect an HDMI monitor and keyboard (or use a VNC connection) and run your scripts locally on the Pi.
-It will be faster as it won't have to use the network to transmit data.
-(You would want to change `ledmatrix_ip` to `localhost`.)

-## Other examples

-The `rpi-rgb-led-matrix` has a bunch of examples to try with lower-level bindings for C and Python, if you're interested in further experimentation.
-Just make sure `run.sh` is not running (`killall run.sh`) and then `cd rpi-rgb-led-matrix/examples-api-use`.
-[You can see the docs for the examples here.](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/examples-api-use)

 ## Login details for the Pi

 The Pi is set with the IP `led.local`, which should work from your network to find it.